skynetneo/skynetneo/README.md

 Currently working on federated AI, blockchain security, Web3 penetration testing, and AI-driven autonomous agents—because if we're going to be replaced by machines, they might as well be well-coded.

 I believe in open-source technology, decentralized solutions, and making systems work for people instead of the other way around.
-Also, if your system is insecure, I probably already found the vulnerability before you even knew it existed.

 ## 🛠️ Skills & Interests

 - Cybersecurity & Ethical Hacking – Breaking things so others don’t get to do it first.